PriyankaMahadeva/AI-Voice-Assistant-/README.md

-# **AI Virtual Assistant**
+# **AI-Voice-Assistant**

-AI Virtual Assistant is a Python-based virtual assistant capable of performing a wide range of tasks such as reading PDFs, controlling system applications, fetching information from the web, sending messages via WhatsApp, playing media, and more.
-The assistant interacts with users via voice commands and can automate numerous daily tasks.
+The **AI-Voice-Assistant** is a Python-based virtual assistant designed to perform a variety of tasks such as reading PDFs, controlling system applications, retrieving information from the web, sending messages via WhatsApp, playing media, and more.
+This assistant engages users through voice commands and automates numerous daily activities, making life easier and more efficient.

-## **Features**
+## **Key Features**

-- **Voice Interaction**: Responds to user commands and provides audio feedback using `pyttsx3`.
+- **Voice Interaction**: Engages in a two-way conversation with users, providing audio feedback using the `pyttsx3` library.
-- **Time and Date Information**: Tells the current time and date on request.
+- **Current Time and Date**: Provides accurate time and date information upon request.
-- **Greeting Based on Time of Day**: Greets the user according to the time of day (Morning, Afternoon, Evening).
+- **Contextual Greetings**: Offers greetings tailored to the time of day (Morning, Afternoon, Evening).
-- **PDF Reader**: Reads specific pages of PDF documents aloud.
+- **PDF Reading Capability**: Reads aloud specific pages from PDF documents.
-- **Search Wikipedia**: Retrieves summaries from Wikipedia for "what is" or "who is" questions.
+- **Wikipedia Search**: Fetches and summarizes information from Wikipedia for inquiries starting with "what is" or "who is."
-- **Web Browser Control**: Opens websites like Google, YouTube, Facebook, and others via voice command.
+- **Web Browser Control**: Launches websites like Google, YouTube, and Facebook using voice commands.
-- **Send WhatsApp Messages**: Sends scheduled WhatsApp messages using `pywhatkit`.
+- **WhatsApp Messaging**: Sends scheduled messages through WhatsApp utilizing the `pywhatkit` library.
-- **System Control**: Opens applications (e.g., Notepad), switches windows, takes screenshots, or even shuts down, restarts, and logs out of the system.
+- **System Control**: Opens applications (e.g., Notepad), switches between windows, captures screenshots, and even allows for shutting down, restarting, or logging out of the system.
-- **Instagram Profile Viewer**: Opens and downloads Instagram profile pictures.
+- **Instagram Profile Viewer**: Accesses and downloads profile pictures from Instagram.
-- **Location Identification**: Finds the user's location using IP address lookup.
+- **Location Detection**: Identifies the user's location through IP address lookup.
-- **Jokes**: Tells jokes using the `pyjokes` library.
+- **Joke Telling**: Shares jokes using the `pyjokes` library to keep the interaction light-hearted.
-- **Screenshot**: Takes and saves screenshots with a user-defined name.
+- **Screenshot Functionality**: Takes and saves screenshots with names specified by the user.
-- **Hide/Unhide Files**: Hides or makes files visible based on user commands.
+- **File Management**: Hides or reveals files based on user commands.